lando/lando/docs/config/proxy.md

           value: on
 ```

-Note that while `name` is an arbitrary if it ends in `-secured` it will _only_ be applied to `https` routes.
+Note that while `name` is arbitrary if it ends in `-secured` it will _only_ be applied to `https` routes.
 Please consult the [traefik documentation](https://docs.traefik.io/middlewares/overview/) for the exact Docker label based syntax.

 ## Configuration